 All employees are required to complete a Certificate of Residence form with their employers.
 It is the employer’s responsibility to get this information to you; however, if your employer’s payroll department is unfamiliar with this form, please suggest that they contact Keystone Collections at 1-888-328-0558.
 The Township’s / School District’s 6-digit political subdivision code is 710501.
 It is extremely important that this code is correct when the form is submitted to your employer.

+Hampton Township requires a Municipal Lien Letter for the sale or transfer of property and also for a refinance of property.
+A Lien Letter certifies that there are no municipal claims such as water, sewage, sewer assessment, etc. against the property being sold, transferred, or refinanced.
+If there is a claim, the letter will provide the amount necessary to satisfy the claim(s).
+A Lien Letter Request Form must be completed and submitted for processing to the township well in advance of the set or anticipated closing date.
 Hampton Township requires 10 business days for all sale or refinance transactions.
 The lien letter form is usually requested by a Title, Settlement Company or an attorney representing the sellers or buyers.
 The fee for municipal lien letter is $25.
 The township will issue a lien letter for any municipal claims prior to February, 1996.
 For all information after this date, please contact both Jordan Tax Service 724-731-2300 / 412-835-5243 and Hampton Shaler Water Authority, at 412-486-4867, in order to avoid any potential delays in the issuance of a lien letter.
-For information on lien letters contact the Township of Hampton Office at 412-486-0400, extension 301.
+For information on lien letters contact the Township of Hampton Office at 412-486-0400, extension 1301.

 For more information, or to receive an application, contact the County of Allegheny Treasurer's Office located at Room 108 of the Courthouse:436 Grant St.Pittsburgh, PA 15219